MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ---
 title: List of string operations
-description: Learn bout the string operations that you can use in minit.
+description: Learn bout the string operations that you can use in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm